 How do I see the complete list of first year seminar offerings for each semester?

-Current students can download the current list of seminar offerings at the link above or can search in Navigator in the class registration section.
+- Current students can download the current list of seminar offerings at the link above or can search in Navigator in the class registration section.
 In the search area, scroll to the bottom of the page and select "Additional Search Criteria".
 At the bottom of that section, next to "Course Attribute" select "General Education" and as "Course Attribute Value" select "First Year Seminar".
 As long as you have the current semester and "show open courses only" options selected you will get a list of the seminars that have open seats available.
-Incoming students can review the "First Year Seminar" link in Navigator after choosing their orientation session to see the available seminars or review the list at the bottom of this page.

 Which seminar do I choose?
 Should I take one in my major?